Embracing Complexity: Identity in Research, Policy, and Lived Experience

 Queen Elizabeth II Centre, Coram Campus, WC1N 1AZ

 Join us for a dialogue that will redefine our understanding of identity and its profound importance for individuals and organisations alike.
+This event has now passed, but you can watch a recording of it below.

 In a globalised, digital-first world, traditional labels no longer fully capture the richness and issues of identity experienced by children and young people who are living “in between lines” of social construct, family realities and personal journeys.